 Nearly one-quarter of all adults have received an arthritis diagnosis, a condition that restricts your ability to stay active and enjoy your life.
 The physicians at Barrington Orthopedic Specialists offer the full scope of treatments you need to relieve the pain of arthritis and improve motion in your joints, including physical therapy, medications, and surgery.
-If you experience joint pain or stiffness, book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+If you experience joint pain or stiffness, call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Arthritis refers to inflammation in your joints.
 It includes more than 100 different conditions that all cause pain, stiffness, and swelling.
 Your risk for arthritis increases with age and as you gain weight.
 It can develop in any joint in your body and is common in the: